Learn how to set up and manage modern distributed teams.

 The aim of this post is to share as much info about distributed Scrum and Agile teams as possible.
 How do distributed teams work?
 What is the need for having distributed agile teams?
 What are the secrets of distributed team management?
 You will find the answers right here, so let’s get started!

-The model of a distributed team is becoming more and more popular throughout all manner of businesses.
+The model of a distributed team is becoming more and more popular.
 Companies hire remote workers for specific tasks and rely on digital technologies to run and facilitate the delivery process.

-Some time ago, Agile teams used to be located in the same location.
+Some time ago, Agile teams used to be located in the same place.
 However, having an entire team (especially on a large and complex project) in one room can be a challenge.

 Remote teams vs. Distributed teams